Kojic Acid vs Vitamin C vs Alpha Arbutin for Dark Spots

 - Milder than other brightening ingredients

-- Often needs to be combined with other actives for significant results
+- Often needs to be combined with other actives for best results

 - Concentration varies widely between products